An important factor affecting compilation speed and memory requirements is the

 in the code base are anonymous records, and for these the large-records

-library is not (directly) applicable, and instead, MonadFix
+library is not (directly) applicable, and instead, MonadFix is using their own

-library jrec
+library jrec.

-An analysis of the integration with large-records
+An analysis of the integration with large-records revealed however that these

 large anonymous records are causing similar problems as the named records did.